Benjamin-Davies/kea/README.md

 - Whether to use semicolons (we don't ever use them)
 - Which blocks can stay on a single line

-In fact, one of the key goals of Kea is to always produce a canonical formatting, i.e the same AST should always produce the same formatted code (ignoring all trivia[^trivia] except for comments and blank lines).
+In fact, one of the key goals of Kea is to always produce a canonical formatting, i.e the same AST[^non-trivia] should always produce the same formatted code (ignoring all trivia[^trivia] except for comments and blank lines).

 [^tspl]: "The Swift Programming Language", avaliable at: https://docs.swift.org/swift-book/documentation/the-swift-programming-language
-[^trivia]: E.g. comments and whitespace, see: https://swiftpackageindex.com/swiftlang/swift-syntax/600.0.1/documentation/swiftsyntax/trivia
+[^non-trivia]: When casually referring to an AST, we often mean the AST without trivia.[^trivia]
+[^trivia]: Trivia refers to comments, whitespace and other text that does not change the semantics of the code.
+See: https://swiftpackageindex.com/swiftlang/swift-syntax/600.0.1/documentation/swiftsyntax/trivia

 # Roadmap